asadhanif3188/DevOps-Bootcamp/README.md

 - Deploying Application in K8s
 - Run Ansible from Jenkins Pipeline

+## Module 14: Observability and Monitoring
+- Observability vs. Monitoring
+- Pilers of Observability
+    - Logs
+    - Metrics
+    - Traces
+- Prometheus for Metrics Collection
+- Grafana for Visualization
+- Monitoring simple application with Prometheus and Grafana
+- Monitoring Microservices with Prometheus and Grafana
+- Jaeger for distributed tracing
+- Kubecost (optional)
+- Robusta (optional)
+- Pixie (optional)
+- Datadog (optional)

 <!--
-## Module 14: Observability and Monitoring
--

 ## Module 15: Python for Automation
 -